1. Winter woodland trails

 Holt Country Park is less than a ten minute drive from our cottages – it’s one hundred acres of mixed woodland and a winner of a Green Flag Award for exceptional green spaces.

 The park is open all year round making it the perfect place to experience the joy of winter along the trailed paths.
 Gather your children, dogs, and grandparents too and take a walk amongst the crispy leaves and frosty grounds for a precious escape in the woodlands.
-Make sure you have your camera to hand as there’s a prize to be won in the 2020 Photography Competition running until March.

 2. Embrace some local history